cyber-penguins/learning/index.md

+## Welcome to Cyber Penguins Collection of 'learning' Resources

-This page has a lot of free and cheap learning resources
+This page is a collection of the free and cheap learning resources that we've found helpful...we'll continue to add more as we discover them!

-# Header 1
+# Free College Resources
 https://class.malware.re/

+# Certification Prep

+# Local Events

+# Videos